Azacitidine-Teva (Azacitidine)

 Important Warnings

-There are several important safety considerations before starting Azacitidine-Teva treatment.
+There are several important considerations before using Azacitidine-Teva.

 Who Should Not Take Azacitidine-Teva

-Do not use if you are allergic to azacitidine or any ingredients, have advanced liver cancer, are pregnant, or have severe kidney problems.
+Do not use if you are allergic to azacitidine or any of its ingredients, have advanced liver cancer, are pregnant, or have severe kidney issues.

 Medical Conditions to Discuss